Topics

 guides 5 posts

 - The OPSEC Mistakes That Deanonymize People (and How to Avoid Them)Most people aren't unmasked by broken encryption — they're unmasked by operational mistakes.
-Correlation, reused handles, locale and timezone leaks, writing style, and payment trails all defeat good tools.
-Here's how each one works and how to avoid it.
+Correlation, reused handles, locale and timezone leaks

 - The Minimal Privacy Stack for 2026Four tools that handle the most common privacy risks without turning your digital life into a burden.
 Start here before adding anything else.